-- 1. All or nearly all the data needed for PA are routinely collected during the ordering steps, in efficient workflow approaches for providers and their patients. - 2.
-Regardless of the venue of care, the prior authorization process is mechanically similar for both the clinician and their patient regardless of health plan.
-Patients move across the health ecosystem, and providers are not burdened with disparate workflows depending on venue. - Automation of ordering and prior authorization processes for medical services and equipment are supported through adoption of standardized templates, data elements, and real-time standardsbased electronic transactions between providers, suppliers, payers, and patients. - Any workflow used to support prior authorization auto-generates editable content to document the medical necessity in the progress note/visit note so that clinicians do not need to re-document and re-justify the prior authorization request. - 5.
-Patients have full visibility into coverage requirements and benefits across all their coverage plans.
+- 5) All or nearly all the data needed for PA are routinely collected during the ordering steps, in efficient workflow approaches for providers and their patients. - 6) Regardless of the venue of care, the prior authorization process is mechanically similar for both the clinician and their patient regardless of health plan.
+Patients move across the health ecosystem, and providers are not burdened with disparate workflows depending on venue. - 7) Automation of ordering and PA processes for medical services and equipment are supported through adoption of standardized templates, data elements, and realtime standards-based electronic transactions between providers, suppliers, payers, and patients. - 8) Any workflow used to support PA auto-generates editable content to document the medical necessity in the progress note/visit note so that clinicians do not need to re-document and re-justify the prior authorization request. - 9) Patients have full visibility into coverage requirements and benefits across all their coverage plans.
 All insurance coverage is identified and verified on or before the point of service.
-Related supports are provided for ongoing coordination of benefits that allows for efficient and comprehensive coverage, as allowed. - 6.
-The source provides all information required for recommendations and decision-making at the same time, to avoid an initial rejection followed by a secondary rejection. - 7.
-Data are collected once and reused for additional permissible purposes when feasible and clinically meaningful, to reduce undue burden on stakeholders.
-Data that must be updated continually (such as height and weight) are noted in a manner that does not allow for automated re-use of previously collected data. - 8.
-End-to-end automation for processing prior authorization data request and response is increased, using recognized standards and code set values. - 9.
-Continuity of care is protected for patients on an ongoing, active treatment or a stable treatment regimen in the event of changes in coverage, health insurance providers, or prior authorization requirements. - 10.
-Workflow practices include triggers for expiring prior authorization to prompt renewal activities, if applicable. - 11.
-Relevant clinical and administrative data are available in useful form at the point of need whether patient decision-making and/or consultation to support shared decision-making, administrative review, or care transition to the right actor, to support care decisions and administrative workflows. - 12.
-There is a single workflow (ideally single standard) for all transactions at the intersection of clinical and administrative data regardless of payer/plan, with capabilities available without special effort in the system that the relevant actor normally uses in regular workflow (e.g., EHR for provider, management for practice staff, claims for payers, ideally a single portal or point of access for patients).
+Related supports are provided for ongoing coordination of benefits that allows for efficient and comprehensive coverage, as allowed. - 10) The source provides all information required for recommendations and decisionmaking at the same time, to avoid an initial rejection followed by a secondary rejection. - 11) Data are collected once and reused for additional permissible purposes when feasible and clinically meaningful, to reduce undue burden on stakeholders.
+Data that must be updated continually (such as height and weight) are noted in a manner that does not allow for automated re-use of previously collected data. - 12) End-to-end automation for processing PA data request and response is increased, using recognized standards and code set values. - 13) Continuity of care is protected for patients on an ongoing, active treatment or a stable treatment regimen in the event of changes in coverage, health insurance providers, or PA requirements. - 14) Workflow practices include triggers for expiring PA to prompt renewal activities, if applicable. - 15) Relevant clinical and administrative data are available in useful form at the point of need - whether patient decision-making and/or consultation to support shared decision-making, administrative review, or care transition - to the right actor, to support care decisions and administrative workflows.

+16) There is a single workflow (ideally single standard) for all transactions at the intersection of clinical and administrative data regardless of payer/plan, with capabilities available without special effort in the system that the relevant actor normally uses in regular workflow (e.g., EHR for provider, management for practice staff, claims for payers, ideally a single portal or point of access for patients).